recursecenter/proxy/README.markdown

 ## How to deploy Proxy

-If this is your first time deploying proxy, you'll have to create a Classic Load Balancer manually.
+If this is your first time deploying Proxy, you'll have to create a Classic Load Balancer manually.
 It should be configured to forward both HTTP and HTTPS connections to HTTPS on its instances.

 Make sure your AWS credentials are in ~/.aws/credentials.
 You can configure this with the aws cli: `aws configure`